 Treating Airway Disorders Is Cutting-Edge Orthodontics

-Dr. Kort Igel‘s approach to orthodontic treatment does not just factor in straightening teeth.
-He incorporates the latest research about the harmful effects of sleep disorders and airway blockages.
-Our orthodontist also analyzes facial structure, nasal passages, sinuses and jaw development as part of his diagnostic evaluation.
-He recognizes that the most effective orthodontic treatment works in conjunction with treatment for conditions like sleep apnea, snoring and other airway disorders.
+Dr. Igel and Dr. Chartrand have an approach to orthodontic treatment that does not just factor in straightening teeth.
+They incorporate the latest research about the harmful effects of sleep disorders and airway blockages.
+Our orthodontists also analyze facial structure, nasal passages, sinuses and jaw development as part of our diagnostic evaluation.
+Dr. Igel and Dr. Chartrand recognize that the most effective orthodontic treatment works in conjunction with treatment for conditions like sleep apnea, snoring and other airway disorders.

-For children, he can expand the arches with braces and the latest orthodontic appliances available, preferably without extracting permanent teeth which might otherwise constrict the arches and take away oral space.
+For children, our orthodontists can expand the arches with braces and the latest orthodontic appliances available, preferably without extracting permanent teeth which might otherwise constrict the arches and take away oral space.
 The same is true for retractive devices, such as a cervical traction headgear.

 (This type of device pushes the upper jaw back, holding both jaws from moving to the proper forward position, thereby constricting the airway.)